PDM Relationships – Start to Start

 Definition of Start to Start Relationship

-It is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has started.
-In other words, the Start of a Successor is Dependent on Start of the Predecessor.
+Start to Start is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has started.

 Most Project Management Authors treat above definition of SS Relationship as standard.
 However, some Scheduling Software treat SS Relationship slightly differently.
 They treat SS Relationship as “Must Start Together” Relationship.
 So, if one one of the activities Starts other is Automatically Started.